 Without a place to worship, the church body was relegated to meeting in the Zeender’s backyard for three consecutive Sundays.
 By God’s grace, although the storms persisted from Monday through Saturday, He provided three beautiful sunny Sundays for us to meet.
 We were in awe.

 During this three-week period, the Lord made Fulton Elementary School available, and so we began our “short stay” there on the fourth Sunday after we were forced to vacate our previous location.
 It was at Fulton Elementary School that we began setting up and tearing down our entire worship environment each and every Sunday by unloading and reloading our truck, everything from pulpits to platforms to sound equipment to decorations.
 We were incredibly blessed by the faithfulness of many of our members who would arrive early and stay late so that we could hear the exposited Word and worship God “in spirit and in truth.”
 About this same time, we changed our name to Hope Bible Church.

 Slowly more and more people from all walks of life and ethnicities came, attracted to the small church with strong Bible teaching and a caring family atmosphere.
 Growth increased and ministries expanded more steadily in the ensuing years.
-Although we anticipated a 2-year stay at Fulton Elementary School, the Lord, in His perfect timing, provided our current location on Oakland Mills Road not until January 2010, after much prayer, toil and sweat.
+Although we anticipated a 2-year stay at Fulton Elementary School, the Lord, in His perfect timing, provided our location on Oakland Mills Road in January 2010, after much prayer, toil and sweat.